Create a Website Account - Manage notification subscriptions, save form progress and more.

 Setbacks are determined according to the zoning district of your property.

 The Planning Office is located in City Hall at:152 E Avenue AJerome, ID 83338

 For questions, call 208-324-8189 or view a map to our office.

-To determine the zone of your property, use the City of Jerome’s official zoning map (PDF).
-When the map is viewable, find your address and note which zoning color corresponds to the legend in the bottom left corner of the map.
-If you have any questions concerning zoning, call the Planning and Zoning Office at 208-324-8189.
+To determine the zone of your property, use the City of Jerome’s official zoning map.
+When the map is viewable, find your address and note which zoning color corresponds to the legend of the map.
+To verify the zoning of your property, please call the Planning and Zoning Office at 208-324-8189.

 The uses allowed on your property depend on the zoning of your property.
 The City of Jerome has assigned a zone to every property located in the City of Jerome.
 Zoning regulates the types and densities of residential development and the types of industrial and commercial uses allowed.
 The City of Jerome Planning Office can assist you in determining the zoning of your property and the uses allowed in that zone.

 For your reference, you may view 17.14.010 of the Jerome Municipal Code which contains the Official Schedule of District Regulations.
 This will show the uses allowed in different zoning districts.
 Uses are listed as “P” for a Permitted Use and “S” signifying by Special Use Permit only.
 If none of these are listed, the use is prohibited in that zone.

 Some uses require review by the Planning and Zoning Commission before they can be permitted.
 Special Use Permits are usually required because the proposed use has the potential to have a significant impact on neighboring properties.
 The Special Use Permit process ensures that the public has an opportunity to review and comment on the application.
 A Special Use Permit is an application process that has a public hearing before the Planning and Zoning Commission.

 Permitted uses are those that are allowed outright without a public hearing based on the Jerome Municipal Code, 17.14.010.